 Rev·el·ry (n)-revelry; lively and noisy festivities

-The band began late one night in the Fall of 2016, when lead singer, Beau Bailey, and drummer, John Lewis, decided to get together to jam in a Louisiana State University dorm room.
+The band began late one night in the Fall of 2016, when lead singer Beau Bailey and drummer John Lewis decided to get together to jam in a Louisiana State University dorm room.
 The two wasted no time getting things moving and rapidly infiltrated the local Baton Rouge music scene.
-Playing their version of high-energy, U.K. style Pop-Rock, it wasn’t long until they sought the assistance of manager, Jefferson Manning, who helped formalize a team around them.
-They quickly went from playing small, local Baton Rouge dives to bars, private events, and venues all across the Southeast.
+Performing their own version of high-energy, U.K.-style Pop-Rock, the band quickly went from playing small, local Baton Rouge dives to bars, private events, and venues all across the Southeast.

-The band released their first two singles, “Blonde Hair.
+The band released its first two singles, “Blonde Hair.
 Blue Eyes” and “Abbot Kinney,” in 2018.
-The singles landed them on countless Spotify-curated playlists, launching them into the scene.That same year, the two met guitarist, Logan Maggio, and added him into the mix.
-Maggio’s musical background and guitar tone brought a whole different dynamic to the band’s sound and took it to the next level.
+The singles landed them on countless Spotify-curated playlists, and that same year the duo added guitarist Logan Maggio to the lineup, a musician whose musical background and tone contributed a deeper dynamic to the band’s developing sound.

-That summer the band made a trek out to Los Angeles to play a showcase for team members at Edgeout Records, UMG, and UMe.
-The showcase set the mark and left an impression that validated the fact that The Revelries have an addictive sound.
+That summer the band made a trek out to Los Angeles to play a showcase for team members at EDGEOUT Records, UMG and UMe.
+The showcase set the mark and left an impression that validated the fact that The Revelries have a memorable and exciting sound.

-The Fall of 2019, brought over 25 shows across the Southeast for the band.
-Most notably, the band opened for Moon Taxi in Oxford, MS, played to over 7k people at Jam for Cam in Athens, GA, and had a sold out show in Nashville, TN, at The End.
-In addition to milestone shows, the band came across their new bass player, Jack Gonsoulin.
-Gounsoulin, also a LSU grad, with a seasoned musical background from previous bands, brought in yet another dynamic to the band.
-The last piece The Revelries were looking for fell into their lap.
+The Fall of 2019 brought over 25 shows across the Southeast for the band.
+Most notably, the band opened for Moon Taxi in Oxford, MS, played to over 7K people at Jam for Cam in Athens, GA, and performed a sold out show in Nashville, TN at The End.

-In January of 2020 The Revelries signed a development deal with Edgeout/UMG.
-They recently made a cross country trip out to Los Angeles to record their next project with Grammy award-winning producer Matt Wallace, and on Friday, April 30, the band will release “Cliché Love,” a loud, in-your-face breakup anthem serving as the band’s first official offering in two years.
+In January of 2020, The Revelries signed a development deal with EDGEOUT UMG.
+Months later, the band made a cross-country trip out to Los Angeles to record their next project with Grammy award-winning producer Matt Wallace, and on Friday, April 30, the band will release “Cliché Love,” a loud, in-your-face breakup anthem serving as the band’s first official offering in two years.